-Contact teh EH&S Professional to dispose of oil based paints and related material.
+Contact the EH&S Professional to dispose of oil based paints and related material.

 Propane canisters are managed as hazardous waste.
-Empty propane canisters are devalved and will be disposed of as scrap metal.
+Empty propane canisters are devalved and are disposed of as scrap metal.

 Contact the EH&S Professional to dispose of all propane canisters.